 Research Options with LTC NEWS Tools

 Most states have rate stabilization rules in place.
 Forty-five states offer Partnership Long-Term Care Insurance policies that provide additional dollar-for-dollar asset protection.
 Find your state's details by clicking here.

 The cost of long-term care services increases every year.
 Find the current and future cost of care services in your area by using the LTC NEWS cost of care calculator.
 You will also see key facts about your state, including the availability of tax incentives.
-Find this toll by clicking here.
+Find this by clicking here.

 LTC NEWS can help you find a trusted and qualified specialist.
 A specialist can match your age, health, and other factors with the best options.
 Premiums vary between insurance companies by over 100% for the same benefits.
 Click here to find a specialist.